ILIAS-eLearning/ILIAS/docs/development/text-representation.md

-# How to Handle Text in ILIAS?
+# How to Represent Text in ILIAS?

 As an application with content management functionality, ILIAS handles text in various locations: on handcrafted pages, in mails, in feedbacks, comments and